David-Honisch/Microsoft-Windows/LC2Navigator2020/readme.md

 - Maven
 - Ant
 - MsBuild
-- Please read Plugin comments
+- ... okay, guys, it may differ.
+Read the notes of the plugin or any development comments

 ## Supported os